-The Five Harmonious Avenging Thunders wubelieves that the corruption of the world and the turning of the Great Wheel stems from the Western affliction of borrowing half-understood aspects of Asian mysticism, messing around with them, and selling truckloads of terrible books to other unsuspecting Westerners through so-called nature stores.
-Worse, unsuspecting Kuei-jin who don't know any better rick these things up in pocket form and quote from them.
-These books not only sell, making Chinese mysticism look likeacollection of shamanic-spirit-psychic-magical rituals, but they insist that people who hang wind chimes on their refrigerator doors will smell better, look better, and be more attractive.
+The Five Harmonious Avenging Thunders wu believes that the corruption of the world and the turning of the Great Wheel stems from the Western affliction of borrowing half-understood aspects of Asian mysticism, messing around with them, and selling truckloads of terrible books to other unsuspecting Westerners through so-called nature stores.
+Worse, unsuspecting Kuei-jin who don't know any better pick these things up in pocket form and quote from them.
+These books not only sell, making Chinese mysticism look like a collection of shamanic-spirit-psychic-magical rituals, but they insist that people who hang wind chimes on their refrigerator doors will smell better, look better, and be more attractive.
 "Fast-food" Chinese mysticism is a plague created by the evil and diseased Western world that pretends to be linked to the ancient Chinese arts.
 It even claims Tibetan origin!
 This corrupted practice must stop!
-There is, after all, the fourth tener of the Dharmic path where, if corruption appears, the Resplendent Cranes are honor bound to correct it to the best of their abilities.
-For the Five Harmonious Avenging Thunders wu, this correction involves burning large piles of bad feng shui texts in maring bonfires that may or may not also burn down a nature or New Age store, or the author of the "New Secrets of Shaolin" receiving a pointed critique from long range with a sniper rifle.
+There is, after all, the fourth tenet of the Dharmic path where, if corruption appears, the Resplendent Cranes are honor bound to correct it to the best of their abilities.
+For the Five Harmonious Avenging Thunders wu, this correction involves burning large piles of bad feng shui texts in roaring bonfires that may or may not also burn down a nature or New Age store, or the author of the "New Secrets of Shaolin" receiving a pointed critique from long range with a sniper rifle.
 If said author happens to be one of the debased Kin-jin, the Thunders have killed two birds with one stone and made the world a slightly better place.

-The wu travels to the far ends of the Middle Kingdom, searching out malls and shopping centers in order to stop this plague of books, whistles, chimes, mirrors, flutes, red packets, and the obsession with improving the flow of socalled "chi" through one's office cubicle.
+called "chi" through one's office cubicle.
 The faster they eradicate this wickedness, the quicker one more avenue that the Yama Kings can use to influence evil in the world will be destroyed.